XiaoTianCan/ASRA/draft-xxx-sidrops-aspa-analysis-00.md

 {{I-D.ietf-sidrops-aspa-verification}} does not specify how to do eBGP egress verification either.
 To try to do this, the router should add its own AS (i.e., AS2) to the AS_PATH and then performs ASPA-based AS_PATH verification from the perspective of next-hop AS (see Section 7.2 in version-15 of {{I-D.ietf-sidrops-aspa-verification}}).
 According to the verification result, the router decides to propagate the route or not.
 In {{fig-egress-veri}}, ASBR2 would add its own AS (i.e., AS2) to the AS_PATH.
 If the BGP role of ASBR2 with respect to AS3 is customer/lateral peer/RS/RS-client, the Upstream verification algorithm will be conducted.
 If the BGP role of ASBR2 with respect to AS3 is provider, the Downstream verification algorithm will be performed.
 The verification process also works well in mutual transit scenarios.

-The problem of eBGP egress verification described above is that the Invalid AS_PATH cannot be prevented from being propagated in all cases.
+The problem of eBGP egress verification described above is that not all Invalid AS_PATHs (leaked routes) can be prevented from being propagated.
 Suppose the next-hop AS (i.e., neighbor AS3) is a lateral peer or provider.
 When the preceding AS (i.e., neighbor AS1) is also a lateral peer or provider but does not have an ASPA registered, the verification result can be Unknown (rather than Invalid).
 The route leak cannot be prevented in the case.

 The relationship between AS1 and AS2 can sometimes be obtained by ASBR2 from AS2's ASPA records.
 If AS1 is listed as a provider in the AS2's ASPA records, then the above route leak can be detected and prevented.
 If AS1 is not listed in the AS2's ASPA records, ASBR2 cannot decide AS1 is a lateral peer or a customer.
 Therefore, the above route leak cannot be detected directly.